eslint/eslint/docs/rules/no-proto.md

 # Disallow Use of `__proto__` (no-proto)

 `__proto__` property has been deprecated as of ECMAScript 3.1 and shouldn't be used in the code.
-Use `getPrototypeOf` method instead.
+Use `Object.getPrototypeOf` and `Object.setPrototypeOf` instead.

 ## Rule Details

-When an object is created `__proto__` is set to the original prototype property of the object’s constructor function. `getPrototypeOf` is the preferred method of getting "the prototype".
+When an object is created with the `new` operator, `__proto__` is set to the original "prototype" property of the object's constructor function. `Object.getPrototypeOf` is the preferred method of getting the object's prototype.
+To change an object's prototype, use `Object.setPrototypeOf`.

 Examples of **incorrect** code for this rule: